gespcunha/ClashRoyaleClanLeague/README.md

 # ClashRoyale Clan League
 This is a simple command line application to run a **ClashRoyale league** in your clan.
 The available criterias are explained below.
 There isn't a fixed number of fixtures so you can do how many you want.
+The "database" is a ```csv file```.

 ## Requirements
 - [NodeJS](https://nodejs.org/)